adamnaamani/handbook/definitions.md

 #### SHA (Secure Hash Algorithm)
 These algorithms are designed to be one-way functions, meaning that once they’re transformed into their respective hash values, it’s virtually impossible to transform them back into the original data.

+#### Stochastic Gradient Descent
+stochastic | stəˈkastɪk |
+adjective _technical_
+Having a random probability distribution or pattern that may be analysed statistically but may not be predicted precisely.

+An iterative method for optimizing an objective function with suitable smoothness properties (e.g. differentiable or subdifferentiable).
+It can be regarded as a stochastic approximation of gradient descent optimization, since it replaces the actual gradient (calculated from the entire data set) by an estimate thereof (calculated from a randomly selected subset of the data).
+Especially in big data applications this reduces the computational burden, achieving faster iterations in trade for a slightly lower convergence rate.

 #### Thrashing
 In computer science, thrashing occurs when a computer's virtual memory resources are overused, leading to a constant state of paging and page faults, inhibiting most application-level processing.
 This causes the performance of the computer to degrade or collapse.
 The situation can continue indefinitely until either the user closes some running applications or the active processes free up additional virtual memory resources.